 - Automotive skills for work: The vehicle modification project

 Employer and industry links

-Students will develop their knowledge of career paths and employment opportunities.
+You will develop your knowledge of career paths and employment opportunities.

 Jobs and further study

-Candidates may progress to City and Guilds Level 1 Certificate and Diploma in Vehicle Maintenance (3902-74) SCQF Level 4 or apprenticeship in the automotive sector
+You may progress to City and Guilds Level 1 Certificate and Diploma in Vehicle Maintenance (3902-74) SCQF Level 4 or to a Modern Apprenticeship in the automotive sector

 Entry requirements (minimum)

 - SQA ESOL Intermediate 1 (minimum of 2 units achieved) and IELTS 4.5

 - an interest in working in the automotive sector